Updated September 26th, 2023

 When creating a work plan you should ensure it aids in the realization of positive outcomes.
 It should consist of all the required steps to achieve a key goal by setting demonstrable objectives and measurable deliverables.

-Let’s dive into the key things you should do from the moment you are asked to take charge of a project.
+Let’s dive into the key things you should do from the moment your boss asks you to take charge of a project.

 You absolutely need defined goals and objectives to avoid working blindly.

-I know that for myself one of the biggest mistakes I made multiple times was not getting clarity on what was expected.
+I know that for myself one of the biggest mistakes I made multiple times was not getting clarity on what my expectations.
 I made a lot of assumptions and then ended up running down a path I shouldn’t have, so in order to spare you from that kind of heartache I highly suggest you first start off by getting yourself some clarity.

 Listen if it’s one thing I’ve learned it’s that you cannot hit a target you cannot see.